Computer Organization And Architecture

 It is the instruction format which provides the details of the operation to be performed ( opcode ) , effective address of the operand and the data ( operand ) on which the operation is to be performed.

-The instruction for format defines the structure of the program instruction that can be decoded by the CPU and then perform the desired operation on the data.
+The instruction format defines the layout and structure of the program instruction that can be decoded by the CPU and then perform the desired operation on the data.

 The instruction format essentially consist of three parts which includes OPCODE , OPERAND and the addressing MODE.